 The list of all the top restaurants in your area would be visible to all app users.
 Say you define a top restaurant using ratings and popularity metrics.
 As this information isn't tied to a specific user and is global, it would be stored in a public document and exist in the public read only logical partition.

 Managing documents and the data within them can be done in both the App Center Data client SDKs or directly in the Azure portal.
 Our SDKs enable you to create, read, update, and delete documents and define the behavior around how you'd like data flowing through your app all with a few lines of code.

 App Center Data supports offline reads and writes.
-For reads, all documents are cached for one day by default.
+For both reads and writes, all documents are cached locally with an infinite time-to-live (TTL) by default.
 Developers may also choose a custom time-to-live (TTL).
 If connectivity is lost, users will still have the ability to read these cached documents.
-Data enables write support with no connectivity via "store-and-forward".
-If a user attempts a write with no connectivity, it will be stored in the local cache in accordance with their TTL, and persisted once connectivity is regained.
+If a user attempts a write with no connectivity, it will be cached locally in accordance with their TTL, and uploaded to the back-end once connectivity is regained.
 Conflicts that occur during writes will be resolved using "last write wins".

 |Provision a new Cosmos DB database||App Center enables you to easily provision a new Cosmos DB database with required prerequisites directly in the Portal|

 |Connect an existing Cosmos DB database||Connect existing CosmosDB databases and associated collections|

 |Client SDKs||Native Android, iOS, Xamarin (Android and iOS) SDKs that allow you to easily manage both private and public app data|